Schorlemmer Dragoons

 • black tricorne (no lace) with a black cockade (attached with a silver fastener) and red and silver pompons

-• silver buttonholes under each lapel on the coat
+• two on each side under the lapel on the coat

 Musicians